Sports Study Music Kids Site and Search Games Movies Fun Kids

 How do plants capture sunlight?

-More details on Photosynthesis for kids
+More details on Photosynthesis

 Even though plants need sunlight and water to live, different plants need different amounts of each.
 Some plants need just a little water while others need a lot.
-Some plants like to be in the direct sunlight all day, some prefer the shade.
+Some plants like to be in the direct sunlight all day, while others prefer the shade.
 Learning about the needs of plants can help you learn where to plant them in your yard and how best to water them so they will flourish.

 Summary